Ishitagoyal18/23B0921_AIC/T_Q3.md

 #### Here are few reasons why I think Manhattan distance is best in this case:
 * It accurately models the actual distance traveled in a grid environment, where only horizontal and vertical movements are allowed, and diagonal movements are prohibited.
+* It aligns with the concept of city blocks, where the distance between two points is the sum of the absolute differences between their coordinates.
+* Avoids overestimation or underestimation errors associated with other metrics that assume diagonal movements or consider only maximum coordinate differences.